-How to use 2 WiFi Networks Simultaneously
+How to use 2 WiFi Networks Simultaneously on Mac & PC

 For best results, make sure that the 2 networks you want to use come from different sources.
 In order to connect to 2 Wi-Fi networks at the same time, along with the Wi-Fi adapter built into your laptop or computer, you need to purchase a USB Wi-Fi adapter (prices start at under $10) in order to connect to the second Wi-Fi network.